Name as it Appears on the Ballot: Jennifer Weiss

 1) What do you see as the most important issues facing North Carolina?
 If elected, what are your top three priorities in addressing those issues?

-I will also advocate for improvements to our area's transportation network, including better funding for public transportation, bike paths, and pedestrian safety.
+-Improvements to our area’s transportation network, e.g. public transportation, bike paths and pedestrian safety

 2) Are there specific needs in your district that you would add to that list?
 How do you propose to address them?

 Our area needs major improvements in our transportation infrastructure, particularly in the area of mass transit.
-The state transportation funding formula is wrong on 2 counts -- it does not properly account for transportation needs due to traffic congestion and it primarily funds roads and highways and not 21st century multi-modal transportation forms such as bus, light rail, bike paths, sidewalks, etc. I will work with my colleagues to try to make the transportation funding formula fairer and to try to devote a larger share of it to transit.
-In addition, I am open to looking at various local options to help pay for transit in our area; I worked with my colleagues, consumer advocates, the leadership of Research Triangle Park and the primary sponsors to amend the intermodal bill to provide a better link between transportation planning and housing and to include additional authority for RTP businesses to tax themselves for transit improvements both within RTP and that connect RTP to surrounding communities.
-Finally, I believe that we ought to rethink our state's economic development policies and use investments in transportation infrastructure, e.g. support for transit in our state's urban areas, rather than corporate incentives to attract and retain businesses.
+I will work with my colleagues to try to make the transportation funding formula fairer and to try to devote a larger share of it to transit.
+During the last legislative session, I helped improve legislation that gives local options to help pay for transit in our area; I worked with my colleagues, consumer advocates, the leadership of Research Triangle Park and the primary sponsors to amend the intermodal bill to provide a better link between transportation planning and housing and to include additional authority for RTP businesses to tax themselves for transit improvements both within RTP and that connect RTP to surrounding communities.
+Finally, I believe that we ought to rethink our state’s economic development policies and consider using investments in transportation infrastructure, e.g. support for transit in our state’s urban areas, rather than corporate incentives, to attract and retain businesses in high growth areas.

 3) What in your record as a public official or other experience demonstrates your ability to be effective on the issues you’ve identified?
 Please be as specific as possible in relating past accomplishments to current goals.

-I have sponsored and supported a number of (somewhat controversial) bills to reduce child fatalities in our state and to improve health and safety, including changes to child safety seat and seat belt laws, All Terrain Vehicle Safety legislation, raising the minimum age for young people to ride in the back of pick-up trucks, legislation to implement a rating system for adult care homes, requiring carbon monoxide detectors in rental properties and resulting in CO detectors in new homes, legislation to improve nutrition requirements in daycares to reduce childhood obesity and legislation to make state government buildings and vehicles smoke free.
+I have sponsored and supported a number of bills to reduce child fatalities in our state and to improve health and safety, including changes to child safety seat and seat belt laws, All Terrain Vehicle safety legislation, raising the minimum age for young people to ride in the back of pick-up trucks, legislation to implement a rating system for adult care homes, requiring carbon monoxide detectors in rental properties and resulting in CO detectors in new homes, legislation to improve nutrition requirements in daycares to reduce childhood obesity and legislation to make state government buildings and vehicles smoke free.
 Last session, I was a primary sponsor of H2, which resulted in smoke free restaurants and bars in NC, protecting over 360,000 employees and millions of residents who work, eat and drink at these businesses.
 I have been able to work with my colleagues on both sides of the aisle, with industry and with the advocacy community to gain passage of these bills.
 I look forward to continuing to fight for important policies to make North Carolina an even better place to live and work.

 4) How do you define yourself politically, and how does your political philosophy show itself in your past achievements and present campaign platform?

 I am not a fan of labels but if I had to choose one, I would say that I am a moderate progressive.
-My past achievements have included: successfully sponsoring legislation to provide for a smoke free workplace for our state employees and for employees of restaurants and bars, improving our system of early intervention services for children with special needs, supporting a high risk insurance pool, supporting mental health parity, supporting tax credits for small businesses that provide health insurance to their employees, supporting an increase in the state's minimum wage, supporting an increase in the number of children covered by the Children's Health Insurance Program and as a Finance co-chair, championing a state earned income tax credit, a tax credit for long term care insurance and a tax credit that will help 125,000 small businesses in our state.
+My past achievements have included: successfully sponsoring bills to provide for a smoke free workplace for our state employees and for employees of restaurants and bars, improving our system of early intervention services for children with special needs, supporting a high risk insurance pool, supporting mental health parity, supporting tax credits for small businesses that provide health insurance to their employees, supporting an increase in the state’s minimum wage, supporting an increase in the number of children covered by the Children’s Health Insurance Program and as a Finance co-chair, championing a state earned income tax credit, a tax credit for long term care insurance and a tax credit that will help 125,000 small businesses in our state.